kevinjdolan/ndb-google-cloudstore/README.md

 `ndb.Model.allocate_ids()` won't work with the API provided by google cloudstorage, because it does not return a range of keys.
 Instead, it returns a set of allocated keys.

-For this to be functional, we've changed the signature of ndb.Model.allocate_ids() (and the async version) to instead return a list of keys of the provided size.
+For this to be functional, I've changed the signature of ndb.Model.allocate_ids() (and the async version) to instead return a list of keys of the provided size.
 The max argument is not supported.

-This was arguably a bad decision, but it's better than failing outright IMHO.
+Exceptions produced by the RPC are generally forwarded directly through to the application, rather than being wrapped or handled elegantly.
+This means that the types of exceptions thrown by errors in the datastore will be different, which could obviously break code.
+The only exceptional case I have handled specifically is the issue of contention on transaction commits, which I probably don't do correctly -- but it does make bad transational test I wrote work.